 ENHERTU was permanently discontinued in 15% of patients, of which ILD accounted for 6%.
 Dose interruptions due to adverse reactions occurred in 62% of patients treated with ENHERTU.
 The most frequent adverse reactions (>2%) associated with dose interruption were neutropenia, anemia, decreased appetite, leukopenia, fatigue, thrombocytopenia, ILD, pneumonia, lymphopenia, upper respiratory tract infection, diarrhea, and hypokalemia.
 Dose reductions occurred in 32% of patients treated with ENHERTU.
-The most frequent adverse reactions (>2%) associated with dose reduction were neutropenia, decreased appetite, nausea, and febrile neutropenia.
+The most frequent adverse reactions (>2%) associated with dose reductions were neutropenia, decreased appetite, fatigue, and hypokalemia.